 Updates to this article

-From September, your trust is required to appoint an audit and risk committee (see section 3.6) - in the 2019 handbook, this was the audit committee.
+Your trust is now required to appoint an audit and risk committee (see section 3.6) - in the 2019 handbook, this was the audit committee.

 What's meant by internal scrutiny